HarshaGudigar/AI-PDF-CHAT/readme.md

 ## 🚀 How It Works (Design Flow)

-### 1. 📄 PDF Selection
+### 1. 📄 Automatic PDF Loading
-- User can choose between **single PDF mode** or **multi-PDF search mode**
-- For single mode: select one PDF to chat with
-- For multi mode: system loads and indexes all PDFs in the folder
+- All PDFs in the `pdfs/` folder are loaded automatically
+- Metadata (pages, file size) is extracted and displayed

 ### 2. 📚 Text Extraction + Caching
-- If cached `.txt` exists → load text.
+- If cached `.txt` exists → load text
-- Else → extract using `fitz` (PyMuPDF) and cache to `.txt`.
+- Else → extract using `fitz` (PyMuPDF) and cache to `.txt`

 ### 3. 🧠 Chunking + Embedding + FAISS Index
-- If `.faiss` exists → load cached index.
+- If `.faiss` exists → load cached index
-- Else → split text into chunks → embed with `OllamaEmbeddings` → store in FAISS → save to `.pkl`.
+- Else → split text into chunks → embed with `OllamaEmbeddings` → store in FAISS → save to cache

-### 4. 🔄 RAG Chain Setup
+### 4. 🔄 RAG Chain with Memory
 - A **RAG chain** is created using:
-  - Retriever (from FAISS)
+  - Retrievers from all PDF vector stores
+  - Conversation memory
   - PromptTemplate
   - `OllamaLLM` with streaming enabled
-- Combines relevant context chunks + user query → feeds to LLM.
+- Combines relevant context chunks + conversation history + user query → feeds to LLM

 ### 5. 💬 Chat Loop
-- User asks a question.
+- User asks a question
-- Background spinner starts.
+- Background spinner starts
-- LLM streams response using `mistral` via Ollama.
+- LLM streams response with document attribution
-- Response is printed word-by-word for smooth UX.
+- Response is printed word-by-word for smooth UX
+- Conversation is saved to memory for context

 ---